About The Bray

 Josh DeWeese became Resident Director in 1991, and worked to establish a Resident Artist Scholarship fund which helps residents to enjoy studio space rent-free.
 In addition, The Bray now offers a growing number of resident artist fellowships which provide annual stipends for juried resident artists, and the Peter Voulkos Fellowship Fund supports an annual visiting artist award to a prominent, world-renowned ceramic artist to work at The Bray.

-Most notably, The Bray, under DeWeese's leadership, successfully completed a $2.5 million capital campaign to construct a new state-of-the-art resident studio facility, expand endowment and strengthen annual operations.
+Most notably, The Bray, under DeWeese's leadership, successfully completed a $2.5 million capital campaign to construct a state-of-the-art resident studio facility, expand endowment and strengthen annual operations.

 CELEBRATING MILESTONES AND MORE: